A world leader in clean energy

 Transforming energy systems

-Australia is already transforming its energy systems to achieve a target of 82% renewable energy in the Australian grid by 2030.
-We are:
+Australia is already transforming its energy systems to achieve the Australian Government's target of 82% renewable energy in the Australian grid by 2030.
+Australia is home to:

-• investing in utility-scale solar, onshore and offshore wind projects to grow our renewable energy supply
+• utility-scale solar, onshore and offshore wind projects to grow our renewable energy supply

-• working on a growing pipeline of energy storage & transmission projects to grow generation capacity and manage intermittent supply
+• growing pipeline of energy storage & transmission projects to grow generation capacity and manage intermittent supply

-• home to some of the world’s largest energy storage projects such as the Hornsdale Power Reserve — the world's first big battery.
+• some of the world’s largest energy storage projects such as the Hornsdale Power Reserve — the world's first big battery.

 The Australian Government is making Australia a renewable energy superpower.
 Significant investment is required.
 We welcome international investors to help make this happen.